Metaswitch/clearwater-readthedocs/docs/Modifying_Clearwater_settings.md

 * `/etc/clearwater/bgcf.json` - contains routing rules for the Sprout BGCF.
 * `/etc/clearwater/enum.json` - contains ENUM rules when using file-based ENUM instead of an external ENUM server.

-To change one of these files, if you are using Clearwater's [automatic clustering](Clearwater_Automatic_Clustering) functionality:
+To change one of these files, if you are using Clearwater's [automatic configuration sharing](Automatic_Clustering_Config_Sharing) functionality:

 * Edit the file on *one* of your sprout nodes.
 * Run one of `/usr/share/clearwater/bin/upload_{s-cscf|bgcf|enum}_json` depending on which file you modified.